the-reefshark/tp/docs/UserGuide.md

 ### 5.12 Exiting the program : `exit`

-Ends and closes the app.
+When you are done with managing your tasks, use this command to saves all of the local data and exit from the app.

 Format: `exit`

-When you are done with managing your tasks, use this command to saves all of the local data and exit from the app.
+- This command is applicable to both Kanban and List views.

 <div markdown="span" class="alert alert-success">:bulb: Tip: You can also press the Esc key to close the window.
 Try it!
 </div>